*Featured cardboard unicorn by 2021 Cardboard Challenge participant, Autunm Barna.

 Then, on the first Saturday in October celebrating the anniversary of the flash mob that came out to make Caine’s day, communities come together and play.
 Since its launch, the Imagination Foundation’s Cardboard Challenge has engaged 1,933,105 participants in 80 countries and was named a Champion in LEGO Foundation’s ‘Re-imagine Learning’ Challenge.

-Visit our Arts in Education page to learn more about our Arts Council’s Arts in Education Programs.
-For more information on the San Benito County Cardboard Challenge, contact Amanda Chiado at firstname.lastname@example.org.
+For more on the Arts Council’s Arts in Education Programs and the San Benito County Cardboard Challenge, contact Amanda Chiado at firstname.lastname@example.org.